The Origin Story of Springs

 Truly springs

 A spring is simply an energy storage device; it has the function of storing energy but cannot release it slowly.
 To achieve slow energy release, it should rely on a “spring + high gear ratio mechanism,” which is common in mechanical watches.Springs have been in use for a very long time.
 Ancient bows and crossbows are two broad categories of springs.
 The inventor of the spring in the strictest sense should be the English scientist Robert Hooke.
 Although helical compression springs had already appeared and were widely used at that time, Hooke proposed “Hooke’s Law”—the elongation of a spring is proportional to the force applied to it.
-Based on this principle, the spring scale, which uses helical compression springs, was invented in 1776.
-Soon after, springs made according to this principle specifically for use in clocks were also invented by Hooke himself.
+Based on this principle, people invented the spring scale, which uses helical compression springs, in 1776.
+Soon after, Hooke himself also invented springs made according to this principle specifically for use in clocks.
 Springs that comply with “Hooke’s Law” are truly springs.

 Innovative Springs

-The disc spring was invented by the Frenchman Belleville and is a washer-like spring with a conical cross-section made of metal sheets or forged blanks.
+The disc spring was invented by the Frenchman Belleville .
+And it is a washer-like spring with a conical cross-section made of metal sheets or forged blanks.
 In the modern industry, in addition to disc springs, new types of springs such as gas springs, rubber springs, spiral springs, mold springs, stainless steel springs, air springs, memory alloy springs, etc., Innovative Springs have appeared.